mutantstandard/standard/intro.md

 ## Why a technical standard?
 - It enables as many people to benefit from Mutant emoji as much as possible.

-## Key points about Mutant Standard encodings
+## Key points about Mutant Standard
 - All people-based glyphs are gender-neutral.
 - All gendered Unicode emoji are not used.
 - Family and couple ZWJs (in planning - these emoji are not yet implemented) are not used in favour of letting people place different people together in any configuration they want.